 - And 9 out of 10 content marketers use email marketing to distribute content organically.

-- With a powerful segmentation feature, your emails are non-intrusive, and your brand’s content will not be considered spam.
+- With a powerful segmentation feature, properly personalized and meaningful email templates, your emails are non-intrusive, and your brand’s content will not be considered spam.

 #Truth: Email marketing and content marketing have the perfect relationship like Sherlock Holmes and Watson.
 They complement each other by creating a balanced relationship with readers by using segmentation and buyer personas.